pipelines-lol/pipelines/README.md

 6. **Get Profiles**: Retrieve a list of user profiles and their LinkedIn companies & potential experience from pipelines.lol.

-7. **Delete Profiles**: Remove user profiles and their LinkedIn profiles from the pipeilnes.lol.
+7. **Delete Profiles**: Remove user profiles and their LinkedIn profiles from the pipelines.lol webpage.

 8. **Update Profiles**: Modify existing user profiles.